 My musical background and philosophy of Music Education

 I believe we have a creative God who made us in His image and therefore, we are creative beings.
 As educators and parents, we are constantly looking for avenues to encourage our children to develop their skills and talents.
 Music can often serve as a child's path to learn, explore, create and serve.
-Though most music students will not become professional musicians, developing the skills and discipline required to learn and communicate through music will add richness to his/her life that will continue well into adulthood.
+Although most music students might not become professional musicians, developing the skills and discipline required to learn and communicate through music will add richness to his/her life that will continue well into adulthood.

 Perhaps you're an adult beginner or returning to lessons after an extended break.
 Music helps with concentration, relaxation, learning new skills, memory, dexterity/flexibility of the hands.
 Most of all - it's simply fun and enjoyable.
 It's never too late to start (or pick music back up!)